 Music Composition, M.M.

-The M.M. in Composition is a two-year degree, which requires 33 credits hours.
-At least one half the work credited toward the degree must be in 600-level courses or above.
+The M.M. in Composition is a two-year degree, which requires 33 credit hours.
+At least one half the course work credited toward the degree must be in 600-level courses or above.
 A diagnostic examination is administered prior to the first semester of enrollment.
 In addition to private composition study, students take courses in orchestration, electronic music, counterpoint, advanced theory and history, and electives.

 Assistantships are available, as are a limited number of in-state and out-of-state tuition waivers.
 Graduate Assistants in Composition are routinely assigned to teach Composition Skills or Making Music with Computers, assist in activities of the Composition Studios, help maintain and organize the Electronic Music Studios, give tech support for public events, and teach or assist with Music Theory.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.